- Publish Date

 • Can I see my family and friends during the lockdown?

-From 11.59pm "everyone must stay at home unless they are working in essential services", Government Controller John Ombler said during yesterday's press conference.
+"Everyone must stay at home unless they are working in essential services", Government Controller John Ombler said.

 He said that meant no socialising with people outside their households.